cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ## Temporary Variables Elimination

-The compiler sometimes creates temporary variables whose only function is to store output value of an instruction before passing it somewhere else.
-This optimization removes all assignments from temporary variables that carry over the output value of the preceding instruction.
-The `set` instruction is removed, while the preceding instruction is updated to replace the temporary variable with the target variable used in the set statement.
+The compiler sometimes creates temporary variables whose only function is to carry some value to another instruction.
+This optimization removes such temporary variables that only carry the value to an adjacent instruction.
+The `set` instruction is removed, while the adjacent instruction is updated to replace the temporary variable with the other variable used in the `set` instruction.

 The optimization is performed only when the following conditions are met:

-* The `set` instruction assigns from a temporary variable.
+* The `set` instruction assigns/reads a temporary variable.
-* The temporary variable is used in exactly one other instruction.
-The other instruction immediately precedes the instruction producing the temporary variable.
+* The temporary variable is used in exactly one other instruction, adjacent to the `set` instruction.
-* All arguments of the other instruction referencing the temporary variable are output ones.
+* All arguments of the other instruction referencing the temporary variable are either input ones (the `set` instruction precedes the other instruction) or output ones (the `set` instruction follows the other instruction).

 An additional optimization is performed when an instruction has a temporary output variable which isn't read by any other instruction.
 In this case, the unused output variable is replaced by `0` (literal zero value).
 Such an instruction will be executed correctly by Mindustry Logic, but to new variable will be allocated for the replaced argument.